krishnavpai/krishnavpai/README.md

 - :handshake: Looking for collaboration to participate in events and hackathons
 - 📫 Reach me out on [Contact][linkedin]
 -  :mortar_board: Pursuing Computer Engineering from Sardar Patel Institute of Technology

-- 🥅 2022 Goals: Contribute and learn more about Open Source projects
 - ⚡ Hobbies: I love to play the guitar and keyboard.
 Also, I enjoy drawing and tweaking with electronics.

 ### Connect with me: